prameshk/Traffic-Assignment/README.md

 # Traffic-Assignment
 This program solves the user equilibrium and stochastic user equilibrium for the city network.
-The solution can be achieved both using MSA or frank-worlfe algorithm.
+The solution can be achieved both using MSA and frank-wolfe algorithm.